Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Methodology

 \subsection{Evaluation}

 We evaluate model performance using precision at k (prec@k), where a prediction is considered correct only if the guessed concept exactly matches the target concept.
-To ensure fair comparison, we apply extensive normalization to the LLM outputs, including correcting misrepresented characters (e.g., ASCII artifacts in non-English concepts), and removing formatting artifacts such as the prefix `**Concept**:` when present.
-For the static prompt setting, we fix k at 10.
-For the dynamic prompt setting, k is set to the number of guesses made by humans in the corresponding round (see Figure \ref{fig:nr_guesses_human}).
+To ensure fair comparison, we apply extensive normalization to the LLM outputs, including correcting misrepresented characters (e.g., ASCII artifacts in non-English concepts), and cleaning responses such as removing the prefix `**Concept**:' when present.
+For the static prompt setting, we fix $k$ at 10.
+For the dynamic prompt setting, $k$ is set to the number of guesses made by humans in the corresponding step (see Figure \ref{fig:nr_guesses_human}).